 The most powerful tool at your disposal is Dodge available to all professions after pressing V.

-A well-timed dodge can save you from a deadly attack, and pre-set animation tied to it will ignore movement-impairing conditions like Crippled or Chilled (not Immobilize though).
+A well-timed dodge can save you from a deadly attack, and pre-set animation tied to it will ignore movement-impairing conditions like or (not though).

 Dodge isn’t the only defensive ability you have, some classes are equipped with weapon skills giving Evasion like Blurred Frenzy, Blocks like Shock Shield, or Invulnerability like Renewed Focus.

-Boons will also help you avoid or mitigate some damage, powerful Aegis is amazing tool to block a single attack, and Protection will help you mitigate incoming power damage while Resolution will reduce incoming condition damage.
+Boons will also help you avoid or mitigate some damage, powerful is amazing tool to block a single attack, and will help you mitigate incoming power damage while will reduce incoming condition damage.

 There is also an effect called Barrier in GW2, displayed as a yellowish health overlay, Barrier will absorb incoming damage prior to actual health being reduced.